The Fifteen

 The revelatory true story of the long-forgotten POW camps for German soldiers erected in hundreds of small U.S. towns during World War II, and the secret Nazi killings that ensnared fifteen brave American POWs in a high-stakes showdown.

-Protected by the Geneva Convention, German POWs in the U.S. were well-fed and housed, with most even working jobs, including on American farms.
-Some were impressed by America’s vast land and bounty—a few would even marry farmers’ daughters.
+Protected by the Geneva Convention, German POWs were well-fed and housed.
+Many worked on American farms, and a few would even go on to marry farmers’ daughters.
 Ardent Nazis in the camps, however, took a dim view of fellow Germans who befriended their captors.

 Soon, the killings began.
-In camp after camp, Nazis attacked fellow German prisoners.
+In camp after camp, Nazis attacked fellow Germans they deemed disloyal.
 Fifteen were sentenced to death for murder by secret U.S. military tribunals.
-In response, German authorities condemned fifteen American POWs to the same fate.
-Nazi Germany proposed an audacious trade: fifteen German lives for fifteen American lives.
+In response, German authorities condemned fifteen American POWs to the same fate, and, in the waning days of the war, Germany proposed an audacious trade: fifteen German lives for fifteen American lives.

-Drawing on extensive research, journalist and historian William Geroux shines a spotlight on the surprising saga of German POWs in America, a forgotten story of murder and high-stakes diplomacy, and the fifteen American lives that hung in the balance, including a fearless P-51 Mustang fighter pilot, two American intelligence agents, and a hot-tempered lieutenant colonel nicknamed “King Kong.”
+Drawing on extensive research, journalist and author William Geroux shines a spotlight on this story of murder and high-stakes diplomacy, and on the fifteen American lives that hung in the balance—from a fearless P-51 Mustang fighter pilot to a hot-tempered lieutenant colonel nicknamed “King Kong.”

 Propulsive and vividly rendered, The Fifteen reminds us that what happens to soldiers after they exit the battlefield can be just as harrowing as what they experience on it.